Car Schematic Electrical Symbols

 Car Relay Electrical SymbolCar Relay Electrical Symbol

-I wanted to include a simple automotive relay electrical symbol, supplied here on the right.
-I wanted to stop and talk about this individual component, because it's extremely common in automotive circuits.
+I wanted to include a simple automotive relay electrical symbol above.
+We'll talk about relays, because they are common in automotive circuits.

-Another interesting thing about these devices is it includes several electrical symbols within the image itself.
-The car schematic electrical symbol shows this relay is nothing more than a magnetically controlled switch.
+The relay includes several electrical symbols within the image itself.
+The symbols show this part is nothing more than a magnetically controlled switch.

 Take a look on the right side of the image, you’ll see the coil symbol used.
 When they energize this it forms a magnetic field indicated by the dotted lines.
 At this point, with the field active, the switch moves position and completes the circuit.